JoepVanlier/JSFX/README.md

 Monophonic bass synthesizer with some fancy filters and modulation options.

+Note: Remember to import the bass presets when you download this thing.

 Features:
 - Anti-aliased oscillators.
 - 14 Filters of which 9 non-linear analog modelled ones, all with their own unique tone.
 Try driving them!